Troubleshoot user issues

 Run Citrix Scout from a single Delivery Controller or VDA to capture key data points and Citrix Diagnostics Facility (CDF) traces to troubleshoot selected computers.
 Scout offers the ability to securely upload the data to the CIS platform to assist Citrix Technical Support on troubleshooting.
 Citrix Technical Support uses the CIS platform to reduce the time to resolve customer-reported issues.

 Scout is installed with Citrix Virtual Apps and Desktops components.
-Depending on the version of Windows, Scout appears in the Windows Start Menu or Start Screen when you install or upgrade to Citrix Virtual Desktops 7.x or Citrix Virtual Apps 7.x.
+Depending on the version of Windows, Scout appears in the Windows Start Menu or Start Screen when you install or upgrade to Citrix Virtual Apps and Desktops.

 To start Scout, from the Start Menu or Start Screen, select Citrix > Citrix Scout.